lateef-taiwo/Crudddur-app/journal/week1.md

 * To demonstrate that I can run my own docker processes, I pulled a httpd container. docker pull httpd
     ![pull](./assets/Week-1/docker%20pull%20error.png)
 * It displayed an error and I observed that the error occured because the current user does not have the necessary permissions to run docker commands, thus I opted to use root access which is not a good security practice.
 I decided to use sudo just to test that I can pull container images.
+In the next steps I will disable root user from running containers and grant a non-root user permissions to run containers.

         sudo docker pull httpd